Playbook

 After clicking Save, organizations who qualify will automatically be moved to our new “Rep Review” status.

-And now, we have a cohort of active target accounts with more than one member for our reps to review and burn down daily.
+And now, we have a cohort of active target accounts with more than one contact for our reps to review and burn down daily.

 But wait… there’s more!
 In the couple of next steps, we’ll optimize our views and workflow to make it even easier for our team to follow up.